softlayer/githubio_source/content/article/rest.md

 * `https://api.softlayer.com/rest/v3.1/SoftLayer_Account/getHardware/365112/`
 > You could also do SoftLayer_Hardware_Server/35112/getObject of course.
 This format is more useful when you want to get a specific data bit that doens't have a corresponding service.

-And you can go deeper, if you wanted to get just the hardwares [networkComponents](/reference/datatypes/SoftLayer_Hardware_SErver/#networkComponents) you can do this:
+And you can go deeper, if you wanted to get just the hardware [networkComponents](/reference/datatypes/SoftLayer_Hardware_Server/#networkComponents) you can do this:

 ```
 https://api.softlayer.com/rest/v3.1/SoftLayer_Account/getHardware/365112/getNetworkComponents